os2display/display-api-service/README.md

 At the present two possible oidc providers are implemented: 'internal' and 'external'.
 These work differently.
+The internal provider is expected to handle both authentication and authorization.
+Any users logging in through the internal will be granted access based on the tenants/roles provided.

+The external provider only handles authentication.
+A user logging in through the external provider will not be granted access automatically, but will be challenged to enter an activation (invite) code to verify access.
 ### Internal

 The internal oidc provider gets that user's name, email and tenants from claims.